connexcs/docs/docs/apps/components/button.md

             background-color: red;
             }
             ```
-          * Follow the steps mentioned above, under Steps to place/use the methods for components of the Page Builder.
+          * Follow the steps mentioned above, Steps to use the methods for the Page Builder components
           * ```
             this.addClassName('button_815t5dfs', 'abc')
             ```